-The proposed development is setback from the western edge of Stillwater Creek and it's associated valleyland sufficiently that no impacts to the Creek are anticipated along most of its length.
-However, the construction of the access road and associated culvert extension will result in impacts to fish habitat in immediate proximity to the culvert on both the north and south side.
-Stillwater Creek supports fish habitat, and it is anticipated that a Project Review will be required under the Fisheries Act.
+The proposed development is setback > 30 m from the eastern edge of Stillwater Creek and it is associated valleyland sufficiently that no impacts to the Creek are anticipated along most of its length.
+However, the construction of the access road and associated culvert extension may result in impacts to fish habitat in immediate proximity to the culvert on both the north and south side.
+Stillwater Creek supports fish habitat; therefore, it is anticipated that a Project Review will be required under the Fisheries Act.